astrism/yammersfdc/README.md

 Yammer is built around the idea of Users, Groups, and Feeds.
 A user belongs to many groups, which have their own individual feeds.
 Everyone belongs to the 'All Company' group by default.
 Our Yammer has Sales, Marketing, Accounting, and Engineering groups.

 Salesforce (w/ Chatter) is composed of Users, Objects (fancy tables), Records, and Feeds.
 Salesforce specializes in CRM data and with chatter everything is related to a set of data or specific record.
-There is another layer of granularity with Chatter because it is designed within the *context* of CRM data. ..CONCLUSION NEEDED
+There is another layer of granularity with Chatter because it is designed within the *context* of CRM data.
+Which is the main difference betweent the two.

 Yammer is a great tool for promoting social interactions on your general business and specific departments/divisions of any business.
 The power of Yammer is in its simplicity.
 It does one thing, enable companies to be social about their business.